-- Being absent on the day of a test is an unexcused absence and you will receive a grade of zero unless you can provide documentation that explains why the absence should be excused (e.g., a physician's note). - The Student MUST notify the Program Coordinator the night before or by 7:45 am on the day of the absence by emailing the program (PAprogram@msj.edu) and copying the appropriate faculty/preceptor for the scheduled class or rotation for the day of the absence. - The student must do this for every day that he/she is absent.
+- Being absent on the day of a test is an unexcused absence and you will receive a grade of zero unless you can provide documentation that explains why the absence should be excused (e.g., a physician's note). - The Student MUST notify the Program Coordinator by 7:45 am on the day of the absence by emailing the program (PAprogram@msj.edu) and copying the appropriate faculty/preceptor for the scheduled class(es) and/or rotation for the day of the absence. - The student must do this for every day that he/she is absent.
 Sending a message through a classmate or other faculty member is NOT acceptable.
-The consequences for excessive absences will be determined by the Program Director and the Promotions and Professional Conduct Committee. - The responsibility for notifying the program of anticipated absences, reasons for emergency absences, and how all assignments will be completed, rests entirely on the student. - PA program faculty are not expected to give make-up exams for unauthorized absences. - Unexcused absences will not be tolerated and may result in disciplinary action and a failing grade. - Business appointments, routine dental and medical appointments, weddings, graduations, and other social events are NOT valid reasons for absenteeism.
+The consequences for excessive absences will be determined by the Program Director and the Promotions and Professional Conduct Committee. - The responsibility for notifying the program of anticipated absences, reasons for emergency absences, and how all assignments will be completed, rests entirely on the student. - PA program faculty are not expected to give make-up exams for unauthorized absences. - Unexcused absences will not be tolerated and may result in disciplinary action and a failing grade. - Business appointments, routine dental and medical appointments, weddings, graduations, and other social events should be scheduled outside of scheduled class hours.
+Accommodations will not be made for unexcused absences.